 key sub-contractor information

 How do I submit my completed Selection Questionnaire?

 We strive to raise standards and uphold the principals of procurement law.
-For this reason we will not write a PQQ, Selection Questionnaire for you, nor will we submit your tender bid response for you.
-As procurement experts we consider these two activities to be in conflict with procurement law and potential grounds for disqualification.
+For this reason we will not complete Selection Questionnaire (Part 1 and 2) for our clients, nor will we submit your tender bid response for you.
+As procurement experts, we think these two activities may be potential grounds for disqualification.

-Instead we prefer to coach our clients on the information they need to provide to complete the selection questionnaire and show them how to upload and submit their own tender bid response.
+Instead we prefer to coach our clients on the information they are required to provide to complete the selection questionnaire and show clients how to upload and submit their tender bid response.
 Clients are often amazed how simple these two activities are, when they have an experienced procurement expert by their side, guiding them through the process.